demirkartal/eaglejs/README.md

 # EagleJS

-EagleJS is a jQuery-Like DOM manipulation class for modern browsers.
+EagleJS is a jQuery-Like DOM manipulation library for modern browsers.

 - Powered with EcmaScript 6 and Modern DOM functions
 - Subclass of Array for better collection management